-CANNON_KONA to the respected game type making the Rust-based kona-client the primary fault proof program used for withdrawals, activates Osaka EIPs on L2 including the EIP-7825 transaction gas limit, and adds a preemptive Glamsterdam Defense change reducing the BN256 pairing precompile maximum input size.
+CANNON_KONA to the respected game type making the Rust-based kona-client the primary fault proof program used for withdrawals, activates Osaka EIPs on L2 including the EIP-7825 transaction gas limit, and adds a preemptive Glamsterdam Defense change reducing the BN256 pairing precompile maximum input size from 427 to 300 pairs.

 -

-CANNON_KONAset to respected game type: changes the respected game type fromCANNON(0) toCANNON_KONA(8), making the Rust-basedkona-client(kona-node+op-reth) the primary fault proof program used for withdrawals.
-TheCANNON(0) game type is retained as a fallback alongsideop-programuntil the full transition toop-rethis complete.
+CANNON_KONAset to respected game type: changes the respected game type fromCANNON(0) toCANNON_KONA(8), making the Rust-basedkona-clientthe primary fault proof program used for withdrawals.
+TheCANNON(0) game type is retained only to resolve in flight games created before the upgrade.op-programis no longer supported for new fault proofs.
 This builds on theCANNON_KONAgame type support introduced in Upgrade 18. -

 New Kona absolute prestate: ships an updated